Portsmouth restaurateur follows dream by opening a new Thai restaurant in Southsea

 The business has faced front of house staff shortages, which Mo said is caused by people moving back to Thailand during to the pandemic and not returning – a problem felt by Thai restaurants across the country.

-As a result, Siam Square have had to close for lunch and on Mondays.
+As a result, Siam Square has had to close for lunch and on Mondays.

 But despite these setbacks, diners have flocked to the tables on weekends.